cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

 .. _metrics: metrics.html

 - |metrics|_ CDAP collects **metrics about the application’s behavior and performance**.

+.. |metadata-management| replace:: **Metadata Management:**
+.. _metadata-management: Metadata Management.html

+- |metadata-management|_ A CDAP capability that automatically captures :ref:`metadata
+  <metadata-lineage>` and lets you see **how data is flowing** into and out of datasets,
+  streams, and stream views.

 .. |preferences| replace:: **Preferences and Runtime Arguments:**
 .. _preferences: preferences.html